 Under various Federal, state and local laws, ordinances and regulations, such as the Comprehensive Environmental Response Compensation and Liability Act or "CERCLA," and common laws, an owner or operator of real estate is liable for the costs of removal or remediation of certain hazardous or toxic substances on or in such property as well as certain other costs, including governmental fines and injuries to persons and property.
 Such laws often impose such liability without regard to whether the owner or operator knew of, or was responsible for, the presence of such hazardous or toxic substances.
 The presence of such substances, or the failure to remediate such substances properly, may adversely affect the owner's or operator's ability to sell or rent such property or to borrow using such property as collateral.
 Persons who arrange for the disposal or treatment of hazardous or toxic substances may also be liable for the costs of removal or remediation of such substances at a disposal or treatment facility, whether or not such facility is owned or operated by such person.
 Certain environmental laws impose liability for release of asbestos-containing materials into the air, and third parties may seek recovery from owners or operators of real property for personal injuries associated with asbestos-containing materials.
+In connection with the ownership and operation of its properties, the Company may be liable for such costs.
+In addition, it is not unusual for property owners to encounter on-site contamination caused by off-site sources, and the presence of hazardous or toxic substances at a site in the vicinity of a property could require the property owner to participate in remediation activities in certain cases or could have an adverse effect on the value of such property.

-As of the date hereof, all but one of the Properties had been subjected to a Phase I environmental assessment.
+As of the date hereof, all of the Properties have been subjected to a Phase I environmental assessment or assessment update, most of which have been performed in the last three years.
 These assessments have not revealed, nor is management of the Company aware of, any environmental liability that it believes would have a material adverse effect on the Company's financial position, operations or liquidity taken as a whole.
 This projection, however, could prove to be incorrect depending on certain factors.
-For example, the Company's assessments may not reveal all environmental liabilities or there may be material environmental liabilities of which the Company is unaware.
+For example, the assessments may not reveal all environmental liabilities, there may be material environmental liabilities of which the Company is unaware, or material environmental liabilities may have arisen after the assessments were performed of which the Company is unaware.
 In addition, assumptions regarding groundwater flow and the existence of contamination are based on available sampling data, and there are no assurances that the data is reliable in all cases.
-Moreover, there can be no assurance that (i) future laws, ordinances or regulations will not impose any material environmental liability or (ii) the current environmental condition of the Properties will not be affected by tenants, by the condition of land or operations in the vicinity of the Properties (such as the presence of underground storage tanks), or by third parties unrelated to the Company.
+Moreover, there can be no assurance that (i) future laws, ordinances or regulations will not impose any material environmental liability or (ii) the current environmental condition of the Properties will not be affected by tenants, by the condition of land or operations in the vicinity of the Properties, or by third parties unrelated to the Company.